mehdibeigiii/introduction-to-quantum-computing/REFERENCES.md

 Alex Mott and collaborators, [*Solving a Higgs Optimization Problem with Quantum Annealing for Machine Learning*](https://www.nature.com/articles/nature24047), *Nature* 550, 375–379, 2017.
 This is the source for the Higgs-classification and quantum-annealing example.

-Frédéric Bapst and collaborators, [*A Pattern Recognition Algorithm for Quantum Annealers*](https://link.springer.com/article/10.1007/s41781-019-0032-5), *Computing and Software for Big Science* 4, 1, 2020.
-This is the source for the particle-track reconstruction example.

 Andrew C. Y. Li, Alexandru Macridin, and Panagiotis Spentzouris, [*Simulating the Quantum Rabi Model with the Variational Quantum Eigensolver*](https://lss.fnal.gov/archive/2019/slides/fermilab-slides-19-003-qis.pdf), Fermilab, 2019.
 This supports the Rabi-model and VQE discussion.

 Koji Terashi and collaborators, [*Event Classification with Quantum Machine Learning in High-Energy Physics*](https://arxiv.org/abs/2002.09935), 2020.
 This is the source for the variational classification of supersymmetric signal and Standard Model background.